 The good news is that, if you know your Binghamton University username and password, you already have the “something you know,” which means you’re already halfway there.
 The part that remains is the “something you have.”

 To fully enroll in 2FA, you will first need to identify the device or devices you want to use for verification (something you have).
 This could be a personal cell phone, tablet, laptop or desktop computer.
 Once you have identified the device, you will need to download and install an application, and then configure a secret “token” on that device.

 Once you have identified the device, follow the relevant instructions below:

 I want to use a phone or tablet:

-I want to use Chrome, Firefox or Internet Explorer on my laptop or desktop computer:
+I want to use Chrome, Firefox or Edge on my laptop or desktop computer: